emilyvic/Artificial-Intelligence/ML Portfolio/README.md

   The loss function will take two items as input:
   * the output value of our model
   * the ground truth expected value.
-  The output of the loss function is called the loss which is a measure of how well our model did at predicting the outcome.
+  * The output of the loss function is called the loss which is a measure of how well our model did at predicting the outcome.
 A high value for the loss means the model performed very poorly.
 A low value for the loss means our model performed very well.
+  *  For the three models implemented, the loss function output was minimun as the initial values of theta were changed in order to minimize the error.

   # QUALITY OF THE PREDICTIONS:
 En lo que respecta al MSE, esta métrica muestra el promedio de los cuadrados de los errores por lo que, aunque esta métrica permite medir el nivel de cambio lineal